Tiburon Real Estate

 A Special Peninsula in the Bay

 With over 17 miles of continuous shoreline, Tiburon residents have an eye on the water.
-If you are looking for real estate with a water view, consider living in Tiburon, with sweeping views of the Bay, San Francisco, the Golden Gate Bridge, the Sausalito hills, and Mount Tamalpais.
+If you are looking for real estate with a water view, consider living here, with sweeping views of the bay, San Francisco, the Golden Gate Bridge, the Sausalito hills, and Mount Tamalpais.

 The Tiburon Peninsula extends about four miles from Highway 101 into San Francisco Bay.
 The peninsula, shared with the towns of Belvedere and an unincorporated portion of Mill Valley, is about 1 mile wide.
-The Town of Tiburon occupies about 4.4 square miles, approximately a tenth the size of San Francisco.
-A large area stretching along the north side of the peninsula is also considered part of town, but is unincorporated and partly administered by Marin County.
+The Town of Tiburon occupies about 4.4 square miles, approximately a tenth the size of San Francisco, and has approximately 8,938 residents in about 3,515 households.
+(2022) A large area stretching along the north side of the peninsula is also considered part of town, but is unincorporated and partly administered by Marin County.
+Mean commute time is 27 minutes.

 Property Values